brandur/org/articles/postgres-queues.md

 ### Postgres MVCC (#mvcc)

 To guarantee transaction isolation (that's the "I" in "ACID"), Postgres implements a [concurrency control](http://www.postgresql.org/docs/9.4/static/mvcc.html) model called MVCC (Multiversion Concurrency Control) that ensures that each ongoing SQL statement sees a consistent snapshot of data regardless of what changes may have occurred on the underlying data.
-By extension, that means that rows that are deleted from a Postgres database are not actually deleted immediately, but rather only flagged as deleted so that they'll still available to any open snapshots that may still have use for them.
+By extension, that means that rows that are deleted from a Postgres database are not actually deleted immediately, but rather only flagged as deleted so that they'll still be available to any open snapshots that may still have use for them.
 When they're no longer needed in any snapshot, a VACUUM process will perform a pass and safely delete them more permanently.

 The flags that power MVCC are visible as "hidden" columns on any Postgres table called `xmin` and `xmax`.
 Let's take a simple example where we're holding a few unworked jobs in a Que table: